brettski/brettski/stacks.md

 ## Currently hacking on the side

-Things I'm spending more time than just "checking out" which is all kinds of stuff all the time.
+Things I'm spending more time on than just "checking out" which is all kinds of stuff all the time.

 - Python
 - Rust
+- Godot
 - Pico-8
-- Godot

 ## Things I've used professionally in the past